 Louis Curtis was the Boston agent and subsequently resident partner of the banking firm of Brown Brothers & Co. (later Brown Brothers, Harriman & Co.).
 He married in October of 1890 to Fanny Leland Richardson and they moved to 299 Beacon.

 Laurence Curtis was a stockbroker and investment banker.
 An avid golfer, he founded the United States Golf Association in 1894.
-He continued to live at 179 Marlborough until about 1903, when he purchased and moved to 197 Marlborough.
+He continued to live at 179 Marlborough during the 1902-1903 winter season, but moved thereafter to 197 Marlborough.